Degrees, Levels, and Profiles of Contextuality: Concluding discussion

 where we replaced $d_{2}$ with $\Delta_{2}$ for uniformity and added primes to emphasize that the value of $\Delta_{i}$ is measure-specific.

 This being only a concept paper, it leaves many questions unanswered.
 From a mathematical point of view, much remains to be investigated analytically regarding the properties of the contextuality profiles.
 However, aside from the intrinsic mathematical interest, the main substantive question is that of applicability: do the contextuality profiles tell us something about other, independently defined properties of the empirical entities described by the systems?
 Could, e.g., the resource-theoretical aspects of the systems \citep{AbramBarbMans2017} be better understood if we relate them to various aspects of contextuality profiles rather than to the overall degree of contextuality only?
-More work is needed.\FloatBarrier
+Another possible application was pointed out to us by Pawe{\l} Kurzy{\'n}ski \citep{Pawel}: he suggested comparing the contextuality profiles of the two well-known quantum systems, the Greenberger-Horne-Zeilinger system (GHZ, \citep{GHZ1989}) and the W-state one \citep{WstateDuer2000}.
+Both are known to be triple-entangled, but only the W-state system is also pairwise-entangled.
+So it is of interest to see if this difference is reflected in the contextuality profiles.
+It does not have to be, because the relationship between quantum entanglement and contextuality (including nonlocality as its special case) is not one-to-one.
+An entangled system may very well be noncontextual, and it is only an assumption based on an empirical generalization that any unentangled system is noncontextual.